 \subsection{Homomorphism Functions and Weisfeiler-Leman Measures}

 For the proof of \Cref{th:kWLGraphons}, \Cref{le:operatorsOnMkPreserveHomomorphisms} allows us to get from $k$-WLDs to homomorphism densities, but getting to the other characterizations from there is arguably the most involved part of the proof.
-As Grebík and Rocha have shown \cite{GrebikRocha2021}, the key tool needed for this is the Stone-Weierstrass theorem: It yields that the set of homomorphism functions on $\Mk$, which is yet to be defined, is dense in the set $C(\Mk)$ of continuous functions on $\Mk$.
-Then, the Portmanteau theorem implies that equal homomorphism densities already imply equal $k$-WLDs.
+As Greb\'ik and Rocha have shown \cite{GrebikRocha2021}, the key tool needed for this is the Stone-Weierstrass Theorem: It yields that the set of homomorphism functions on $\Mk$, which is yet to be defined, is dense in the set $C(\Mk)$ of continuous functions on $\Mk$.
+This then means that equal homomorphism densities already imply equal $k$-WLDs.